collinvandyck/summarize/prompt.md

 It's OK to generate a lot of output if there's a lot of code.
 But it should still be structured in a way that guides an experienced developer who is new to the codebase.

+note: When you're thinking, be sure to list all of the files' paths that were provided in your <think>
+prelude.

 Now, output the README.md file: